keptn/lifecycle-toolkit/docs/content/en/docs/implementing/container.md

 ---

-Container runtimes allow the Keptn Lifecycle Toolkit to execute tasks in Kubernetes containers.
+Container runtimes allow the Keptn Lifecycle Toolkit to execute tasks in Kubernetes containers as part of a Kubernetes Job.
 This is similar to the Keptn v1 Job Executor Service.

 This is a new feature introduced in v0.8.0